okfn/opendatasurvey/templates/faq.md

 ### What's the current state of the Open Data Census?

-Right now we are collecting data in the Open Data Census for the **2013** Open Data Index, which focusses on country-level information.
-We will be launching the 2013 Index results later in October 2013.
+Right now we are collecting data in the Open Data Census for the **2014** Open Data Index.
+The most recent Open Data Index was launched in **October 2013**.

-After that we will be looking at developing a city-level Census and other enhancements.
+Also we will be looking at developing a city-level Census and other enhancements in 2014.

 ### How can the results of the Open Data Census be used?